gernat/btools/README.md

 # Overview

-bTools is a set of programs for identifying and tracking insects in image sequences with the help of a tiny matrix barcode, and for detecting mouth-to-mouth exchange of liquid food among honey bees.
+bTools is a set of programs for identifying and tracking insects in image sequences with the help of a tiny matrix barcode, and for detecting movement as well as mouth-to-mouth exchange of liquid food among honey bees.

 # Getting started

-If you want executable binaries, download them from our [most recent release](https://github.com/gernat/btools/releases/) and then follow the instructions in the [wiki](https://github.com/gernat/btools/wiki).
+If you want executable binaries, please download them from our [most recent release](https://github.com/gernat/btools/releases/) and then follow the instructions in the [wiki](https://github.com/gernat/btools/wiki).

-If you want to experiment with the code, choose a branch and download or clone the repository.
-Import the `scr` folder in your favorite IDE, add the JAR packages in the `lib` folder to the Java classpath, and you are ready to go.
+If you want to experiment with the code, please choose a branch and download or clone the repository.
+Next, import the `scr` folder in your favorite IDE, add the JAR packages in the `lib` folder to the Java classpath, and you are ready to go.

 ## Main classes